noolius/framework/README.md

 The URLs in the playbooks may break (and using URLs with unarchive is likely poor form).

-Cilium currently is used in Calico-chaining mode, and it does not effect a kube-proxy replacement in part or in kind.
+Cilium currently is used in Calico-chaining mode and not as a kube-proxy replacement, so expect several of the ``cilium connectivity test``s to fail.

 ## License